4.12. Plotting Functions

 otp.refraction_index_plot(ot.presets.refraction_index.glasses)

-Enable or disable the legend and labels with legend_off and labels_off
+Enable or disable the legend and labels with legend_off and labels_off.

 otp.refraction_index_plot(ot.presets.refraction_index.glasses, title="Test abc",